mrjones2014/dash.nvim/README.md

     -- you can also do a string, for example,
     -- bash = 'sh'
   },
-  -- disable filtering by current filetype for all filetypes filterWithCurrentFileType = true,
+  -- enable or disable filtering by current filetype for all filetypes filterWithCurrentFileType = true,
 }
 ```